 5) I Love New York Cologne

-The I Love new York cologne is inspired by the city’s free, energetic, fast-paced and everlasting vivacity.
+The I Love New York cologne is inspired by the city’s free, energetic, fast-paced and everlasting vivacity.
 This cologne is part of a collection that comprises of fifteen other scents and comes in a blue bottle.
-The cologne has been made for the man that’s got the typical New York lifestyle, love outdoor adventures a lot and is multi-faceted.
+The cologne has been made for the man that’s got the typical New York lifestyle, loves outdoor adventures a lot and is multi-faceted.

 One can get the dedication to this lifestyle on the top notes that comprise of ginger, grapefruit zest, juniper berry that give you that electric energy.
 Then after the dry down and when you get that riveted attention, the scent becomes softer with sophisticated and thoughtful notes of lavender, patchouli, geranium, and a leather accord.
 At the end of the day, you should be left with musk, sandalwood, labdanum with amber.

 Everything about this cologne screams ‘gets up and go’.
 We have never seen composition have so much character before.
 Where it’s smoky, sensual but still in control.
 The actual scent is masculine but isn’t overpowering and you have that energetic, fruity spritz in the morning and finish off with a lighter lavender, patchouli mix on a woody base.
 This is an easy to wear fragrance and is better suited for daily use.
 In our opinion, the dry down is more sweet with mild notes of ginger, musk, and citrus are thrown in, but eventually mellows down to soft but distinct sandalwood.